anchore/grype/README.md

 CVE-2006-2450                 libvncserver  nvd         = 0.7.1             unknown         ["cpe:2.3:a:libvncserver:libvncserver:0.7.1:*:*:*:*:*:*:*"]  []
 ```

+## Shell Completion
+Grype supplies shell completion through it's CLI implementation ([cobra](https://github.com/spf13/cobra/blob/master/shell_completions.md)).
+Generate the completion code for your shell by running one of the following commands:
+* `grype completion <bash|fish>`
+* `go run main.go completion <bash|fish>`

+This will output a shell script to STDOUT, which can then be used as a completion script for Grype.
+Running one of the above commands with the
+`-h` or `--help` flags will provide instructions on how to do that for your chosen shell.

+Note: [Cobra hs not yet released full ZSH support](https://github.com/spf13/cobra/issues/1226), but as soon as that gets released, we will add it here!

 ## Future plans

 The following areas of potential development are currently being investigated: